fernandopalafox/fernandopalafox.github.io/content/research/vae.md

 So instead, I worked on a simpler example: no dynamics, just learn how to represent a pendulum.
 For this, I wrote up a pretty standard [variational autoencoder (VAE)](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) in JAX and trained it on a dataset of pendulum images that I generated with a simple Gymnasium environment.
 Here's the code ADD LINK.
-Here's a couple animations, one showing the learning process, and how reconstructed pendulums change as we move along the latent space.
+Here's a couple animations, one showing the learning process.

 Lessons learned:
 - It's probably a good idea to start off small in these projects, particularly when you're doing something new.
 Starting off with the the DVBF paper was probably a mistake, since there were too many moving parts for me to debug.
 - Read Karpathy's [Recipe for Training a Neural Networks](https://karpathy.github.io/2019/04/25/recipe/).
 Most useful points for me were to start by overfitting on a simple batch, and to never trust default learning schedules.
 - When implementing variational autoencoders, it's important to pay close to attention to the balance between the reconstruction term and the KL divergence term.
 Too much weight on the reconstruction term results in a posterior that does not match a Gaussian distribution, and your model becomes a regular autoencoder.
 This means that you've essentially learned a deterministic mapping between data and latent space, and you won't be able to generate new samples from the latent space.
 Too much weight on KL divergence and your posterior will match a Gaussian, but your reconstruction performance will likely suffer.
 - In the case of the pendulum, I struggled to strike this balance as evidenced by the zero variance.
-This is likely because the inputs are just too simple: it's a simple pendulum and there
+This is likely because the inputs are just too simple: it's a simple pendulum and the model learns to